 The manufacturer has been owned by the Volkswagen Group since 1998, being placed under the group’s Audi division.
 In 2017, the brand sold 3,815 units globally.

-Lamborghini has become known for its long-standing relationship with the world of bullfighting, following a visit by Ferruccio to the fighting bull ranch of Don Eduardo Miura, in Seville, Spain.
-They have taken the fighting bull as its emblem and named almost all of its models on famous fighting bulls, bullfighting breeds or famous families within the industry.
+Lamborghini is known for its long-standing relationship with the world of bullfighting, following a visit by Ferruccio to the fighting bull ranch of Don Eduardo Miura, in Seville, Spain.
+They have even taken the fighting bull as its emblem and named almost all of its models on famous fighting bulls, bullfighting breeds or famous families within the industry.

-Lamborghini has practically invented the concept of the ‘Hypercar’, and exclusively produces these types of vehicles.
-Although, their upcoming high-performance SUV, the Urus, seeks to rattle the cage.
+Lamborghini practically invented the concept of the Hypercar, and exclusively produces these types of vehicles.
+Although, their upcoming high-performance SUV, the Urus, will rattle the cage.